tmackoy/viewSq/README.md

 ### WINDOWS ###

-Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Windows you will probably want to compile a 64-bit VMD version.
-The VMD website may offer some 64-bit pre-compiled versions which can be downloaded.
+Due to memory restrictions, in order to reasonably use viewSq with over ~10,000 atoms in Windows you will probably want to use a 64-bit VMD version.
+The [VMD website](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) may offer some 64-bit versions.
 64-bit Linux versions of VMD with viewSq can also be run using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and an X server.

 1. Add the following line to \VMD\scripts\vmd\loadplugins.tcl